About Honors

 Who We Are

 Since 1967, the Honors College has provided a community for students from all majors who are looking for a challenge.
 Students who join the Honors College take small, seminar-style classes where they discuss ideas and raise questions stimulated by reading, field trips, and campus research.
 Faculty members, regardless of home department, view their Honors courses as laboratories to experiment with research and teaching.
-As an academic college, we encourage this perspective in both faculty and students, as it aligns with our aim to promote interdisciplinary inquiry, curiosity, creativity, and a lifelong love of learning.
+As an academic college, we encourage this perspective in both faculty and students, as it aligns with our aim to promote interdisciplinary inquiry, curiosity, creativity, and a lifelong love of learning in our classes and our co-curricular events.

 Lampasas Hall and the Vaquero